 25-Year Olds Can Save Much Less and Still End up With More

-This hypothetical example assumes a 7% rate of return.
-This hypothetical illustration does not reflect the performance of any particular investment.
+This hypothetical illustration assumes a 7% rate of return; this does not reflect the performance of any particular investment.

-Most of your generation has 40 years to take advantage of compound interest.
+Most of the generation has 40 years to take advantage of compound interest.
 Even the oldest members have about 30 years.
-Time is on your side.
+Time is still on the side of Millennials.

 3. Be holistic—Invest enough and then some.